UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_cpp.md

 (c) you can benifit from *executors* to instantly parallise or vectorise your code for high performance.

-Lets go through a few examples inspired by the common functional algorithms "map", "filter" and "reduce" (which also have recently inspired the MapReduce programming model implemented in Spark and Hadoop).
+Lets go through a few examples inspired by the common functional algorithms "map", "filter" and "reduce" (also the inspiration for the MapReduce programming model implemented in Spark and Hadoop).

 First the map, or `std::transform`: